 According to state law, during the two-day sport lobster season, recreational divers and snorkelers can take up to six lobsters per person daily in Monroe County.
 Spiny lobsters must have a carapace length greater than 3 inches to be legally taken during the open season.
 Divers must possess a measuring device, and lobsters must be in the water while they are measured.
 Harvest of egg-bearing females is prohibited.
 Spiny lobsters must remain in whole condition until they are brought to shore.
 Harvesters cannot use any device that might puncture, penetrate or crush the shell of the lobster.
 Night diving for spiny lobsters during the two-day sport season is not allowed in Monroe County, and all harvest of lobsters is prohibited in John Pennekamp Coral Reef State Park during the two-day season.
 Lobster harvest is also prohibited at all times in Everglades National Park, Dry Tortugas National Park, Biscayne Bay/Card Sound Spiny Lobster Sanctuary, certain areas in Pennekamp Park, and no-take areas in the Florida Keys National Marine Sanctuary.

 A Monroe County ordinance makes it “unlawful for any person to dive or snorkel in any manmade water body or marina, or within 300 feet of an improved residential or commercial shoreline beginning three days prior to the opening of and during the entirety of the lobster mini-season and for the first five days of commercial lobster season.”
-This ordinance also applies in the cities of Marathon and Islamorada, except that the restriction does not apply in Marathon the first five days of the commercial season.
+This ordinance also applies in the cities of Marathon and Islamorada except that the restriction does not apply in Marathon the three days before the mni season or the first five days of the commercial season.

 You must have a recreational saltwater fishing license and a spiny lobster permit to recreationally harvest spiny lobsters unless you are exempt from recreational license requirements.
 Information about these licenses and permits is available online at MyFWC.com/License.